systemd/mkosi/mkosi/resources/mkosi.md

 `Bootable=`, `--bootable=`

 : Takes a boolean or `auto`.
 Enables or disables generation of a bootable image.
-If enabled, mkosi will install systemd-boot, and add an ESP partition when the disk image output is used.
-If systemd-boot is not installed or no kernel images can be found, the build will fail. `auto` behaves as if the option was enabled, but the build won't fail if either no kernel images or systemd-boot can't be found.
-If disabled, systemd-boot won't be installed even if found inside the image, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.
+If enabled, mkosi will install an EFI bootloader, and add an ESP partition when the disk image output is used.
+If the selected EFI bootloader (See `Bootloader=`) is not installed or no kernel images can be found, the build will fail. `auto` behaves as if the option was enabled, but the build won't fail if either no kernel images or the selected EFI bootloader can't be found.
+If disabled, no bootloader will be installed even if found inside the image, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.

 `Bootloader=`, `--bootloader=`

-: Takes one of `systemd-boot` or `uki`.
+: Takes one of `none`, `systemd-boot` or `uki`.
 Defaults to `systemd-boot`.
-If set to `systemd-boot`, systemd-boot will be installed and for each installed kernel, a UKI will be generated and stored in `EFI/Linux` in the ESP partition.
-If set to `uki`, systemd-boot will not be installed and a single UKI will be generated for the latest installed kernel (the one with the highest version) and stored in `EFI/BOOT/BOOTX64.EFI`.
+If set to `none`, no EFI bootloader will be installed into the image.
+If set to `systemd-boot`, systemd-boot will be installed and for each installed kernel, a UKI will be generated and stored in `EFI/Linux` in the ESP.
+If set to `uki`, a single UKI will be generated for the latest installed kernel (the one with the highest version) which is installed to `EFI/BOOT/BOOTX64.EFI` in the ESP.

 `Initrds=`, `--initrd`